Residential Architecture Design: Considerations & Benefits!

 • Begin to integrate technical and structural considerations.

-• Create comprehensive, detailed drawings and documents that communicate the design to contractors and builders.
+• Create comprehensive, detailed drawings and documents communicating the design to contractors and builders.

 • Finalize architectural drawings, specifications, schedules, and notes necessary for construction.